 - Automotive distribution centers in Cincinnati (Cementdale), Warren (Lordstown) and Walbridge

 CSX and the Ohio Community

-- In partnership with state and local economic development agencies, businesses invested more than $36 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
-These investments will generate an estimated 120 new jobs at those businesses.
+- In partnership with state and local economic development agencies, businesses invested more than $2 billion in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2013.
+These investments will generate nearly 120 new jobs at those businesses.

-- CSX sponsored a City Year service day in Middletown.
+- CSX sponsored a City Year service day in Willard.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

-- The Northwest Ohio Terminal near North Baltimore, Ohio, is a cornerstone of the National Gateway.
-The facility, which employs nearly 300 people, is operating at full capacity, managing more than 30 trains a day and handling several millions of containers of freight each year.
+- The Northwest Ohio Terminal near North Baltimore, Ohio is a cornerstone of the National Gateway.
+The facility, which employs nearly 300 people, is operating at full capacity, managing more than 30 trains a day and moving hundreds of thousands of containers per year.